Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 import TabItem from '@theme/TabItem';
 ```

-[todo Building bladebit needs cuda toolkit ≥ 11.8]

-At the center of every Chia farm is a software process call a _farmer_, as well as at least one process called  a _harvester_.
+At the center of every Chia farm is a _farmer_, as well as at least one _harvester_.
 Each harvester keeps track of one or more _plots_ on the same computer.
 This section will give an overview of plots: what they are, how to create them, how to maintain them, etc. Later we'll delve deeper into the details.

 :::info

 The full node, farmer, and harvester processes can all be run from the same computer.
+This is the recommended setup for those new to Chia farming.
+Later, plots can be added or moved to remote harvester machines as needed.

 :::

+## Description

 Plots are files that consist almost entirely of cryptographic data.
 These files prove to the network that a user is storing data, and are used in the Chia Proof of Space consensus.

 The Chia plotting process is computationally intensive.
 Depending on a number of factors, the plotting computer, CPU, GPU, RAM, and/or storage devices (such as SSDs) are heavily utilized.
-However, this process is only performed when _creating_ the plot.
-Afterward, plots can typically be farmed for many years, during which the farming computer, as well as the HDDs that store the plots, will remain mostly idle.
-For this reason, the minimum spec hardware to run a Chia farm is a [Raspberry Pi 4](/installation#raspberry-pi) with 4 GB of RAM.
+However, this process is only performed when _creating_ a plot.
+Afterward, plots can typically be _farmed_ for many years, during which the farming computer, as well as the HDDs that store the plots, will remain mostly idle.
+While it is possible to run a Chia farm from a high-end plotting machine, many farmers choose to use low-end systems in order to save money on electricity.
+For example, the minimum spec hardware to run a Chia farm is a [Raspberry Pi 4](/installation#raspberry-pi) with 4 GB of RAM.

 :::info